limrun-inc/limguard/README.md

 Calico, Cilium and others do provide built-in Wireguard capabilities and you should use them if they suit your needs for better integration.

-We run iOS simulators on macOS in 3 regions across the worls with our `virtual-kubelet` implementation where the macOS nodes are real Kubernetes nodes and participate in BGP of Calico for routing.
+At [lim.run](https://lim.run), we run iOS simulators on macOS in 3 regions across the world with our `virtual-kubelet` implementation where the macOS nodes are real Kubernetes nodes and participate in BGP of Calico for routing.
 This works fine when all nodes are in the same LAN, which is the case for regions where we own the racks, but not the regions where we rent the nodes that have public IPs.
 And sometimes it's a mix of on-premise and cloud nodes.